dizmo/yeoman-generator-dizmo/generators/app/templates/README.md

 ## Testing

-By default *no* test cases *nor* a test framework are pre-defined:
+Runs tests from the `test/` folder &ndash; exiting with a code of `0` indicating success; otherwise, in case of a failure a code of `1` is returned:

 ```sh
 npm run test
 ```

-Runs tests (if any) &ndash; but actually the script simply returns an `exit 0` indicating a (dummy) success.
-If desired, integrate your test framework of choice, write your test cases and override the `test` script in `package.json` accordingly.
-The only requirement is that the main test script should return `0` in case of a successful test run.

 ## Documentation